Khanzada Khan (Pakistani politician)

-Haji Khanzada Khan (حاجی خانزادہ خان) is a Pakistani politician who has been a member of the Senate of Pakistan since 2015.
+Haji Khanzada Khan (حاجی خانزادہ خان) is a Pakistani politician who had been a member of the Senate of Pakistan from March 2015 till October 2019.
 Previously he has been a member of the National Assembly of Pakistan from 2008 to 2013.
 Since he joined the party, Khan has served with great loyalty to the nation and remains an active member.

 Education

 He has done Bachelor of Business Administration from Al-Khair University in 2003.

 Political career

-He was elected to the National Assembly of Pakistan from NA-6 (Mardan-I) as a candidate of Pakistan Peoples Party (PPP) in 1993 Pakistani general election.
+He was elected to the National Assembly of Pakistan from NA-6 (Mardan-I) as a candidate of Pakistan Peoples Party (PPP) in the 1993 Pakistani general election.
+He received 38,525 votes and defeated Muhammad Saneer Khan, a candidate of the Awami National Party (ANP).

-He was re-elected to the National Assembly from NA-11 (Mardan-III) as a candidate of PPP in 2008 Pakistani general election.
+He was re-elected to the National Assembly from NA-11 (Mardan-III) as a candidate of PPP in the 2008 Pakistani general election.
+He received 20,896 votes and defeated Taj-ul-Amin Jabal, a candidate of the Muttahida Majlis-e-Amal (MMA).

-He ran for the seat of the National Assembly from NA-11 (Mardan-III) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from NA-11 (Mardan-III) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
+He received 23,619 votes and was defeated by Mujahid Ali, a candidate of the Pakistan Tehreek-e-Insaf (PTI).

-He was elected to the Senate of Pakistan as a candidate of PPP in 2015 Pakistani Senate election.
+He was elected to the Senate of Pakistan as a candidate of PPP in the 2015 Pakistani Senate election.

+He resigned from the Senate on 30 October 2019.